crisbee/IntroToDataPowerOnDockerLab/README.md

 docker images
 ````

-Your output will look similar to mine shown below:
+Your output will look similar to what is below:
 ````console

 [ibmuser@localhost ~]$ docker images